teddyjesus/predictingSongGenre/README.md

 5. Loudness
 6. Valence
 7. Speechiness
-8.
+8. Tempo
-9.
+9. Liveness

-My outcome
+There are seven genres in the data:
+1. Classical
+2. Country
+3. Hip Hop
+4. Jazz
+5. Pop
+6. Rock
+7. Reggae

 My classification tree has an accuracy of 58% without varying any parameters.
 The accuracy increased to  64% following cost-complexicity pruning.
 However, the tree was still too complex.
-After adjusting the minimum decrease in impurity before node splitting, the accuracy went down to 57% but is now
+After adjusting the minimum decrease in impurity before node splitting, the tree becomes interpretable at the cost of a decrease in accuracy (64% down to 57%):

 ![](finalDecisionTree.png)